DIY Spruce-ups for Wood Pergola Kits and Patio PiecesPergola Depot

 Our Pergola Wood Types

-Western Red Cedar is a beautiful light amber color.
-It has a wonderfully appealing fragrance that adds another dimension to its qualities.
+Western Red Cedar is a beautiful light amber color and is one of the top wood choices for wood pergola kits.
+Many homeowners choose cedar because of its appealing fragrance.
 Western red cedar is also highly resistant to decay, which makes it great for outdoor use.
 It is lightweight with close, even grain.
 It is easily worked and can be finished smooth with little effort.
-Western red cedar takes paints and stains very well.
+This type of cedar takes paints and stains very well.
 Paint or stain can be applied as soon as you receive the pergola kit.
-Western red cedar is used in situations where exposure to the elements is continually severe.
+Choose cedar if you live where the weather is oftentimes severe.

 Pressure Treated Pine is also very insect and rot repellant, and able to withstand severe elements, but has chemicals added to give it those properties.
 Pressure treated pine comes with a green appearance.
 As it dries it will turn to a golden brown, then gray if it is not water sealed or stained.
 You will need to wait until after your pine pergola is installed to stain or paint it — wait a few months before staining or painting the lumber since it will be saturated with the pressure treatment when you get it.